emehrkay/Pypher/README.md

 ![Example tester.py usage](tester.gif)

-> The cli app needs prompt-toolkit v2 installed as a dependency.
-It is defined in the requirements.py or you can manually install it yourself.
+> The cli app needs prompt-toolkit v2 installed as a dependency which is not currently on Pypi.
+It is defined in the requirements.py so once you have Pypher installed in your virtual environment or system-wide, run `pip install -r requirements.txt` or you can manually install it yourself.